Classes of Routing Protocols

 Prerequisite – Distance vector routing protocol, Link state routing protocol

-1. Distance Vector Routing Protocol – These protocols selects best path in the basis of hop counts to reach a destination network in the particular direction.
-Dynamic protocol like RIP is an example of distance vector routing protocol.
-Hop count is each router which occurs in between the source and the destination network.
+These protocols select the best path on the basis of hop counts to reach a destination network in a particular direction.
+Dynamic protocol like RIP is an example of a distance vector routing protocol.
+Hop count is each router that occurs in between the source and the destination network.
 The path with the least hop count will be chosen as the best path.

-- Updates of network are exchanged periodically.
+- Updates of the network are exchanged periodically.

 - Updates (routing information) is not broadcasted but shared to neighbouring nodes only.

-- Routers always trust on routing information received from neighbor routers.
+- Routers always trust routing information received from neighbor routers.
 This is also known as routing on rumors.

-These protocols know more about the Internetwork than any other distance vector routing protocol.
-These re also known as SPF (Shortest Path First) protocol.
-OSPF is an example of link state routing protocol.
+These protocols know more about Internetwork than any other distance vector routing protocol.
+These are also known as SPF (Shortest Path First) protocol.
+OSPF is an example of link-state routing protocol.

-- Hello messages, also known as keep-alive messages are used for neighbor discovery and recovery.
+- Hello, messages, also known as keep-alive messages are used for neighbor discovery and recovery.

 Link state routing protocol maintains three tables namely: